cordutie/frft_sound_synthesis/webpage/2_methods.md

 </p>

 <p>
 Given this, what exactly is filtering using the FrFT?
 The human auditory system has a well-studied sensitivity to frequency, making frequency domain filters a reasonable and understandable process in audio contexts.
-On the other hand, the FrFT transforms signals into the <em>α</em>-domain, a mixture of frequency and time.
+On the other hand, the FrFT transforms signals into the \(\alpha\)-domain, a mixture of frequency and time.
 To our knowledge, the human auditory system does not have a well-established understanding of this domain.
 Specifically, in the frequency domain, each band corresponds to a pure sinusoid in the time domain.
-However, a band in the <em>α</em>-domain corresponds to a signal that heavily depends on the value of <em>α</em>, and to our understanding, no studies have explored human perception of such signals.
+However, a band in the \(\alpha\)-domain corresponds to a signal that heavily depends on the value of \(\alpha\), and to our understanding, no studies have explored human perception of such signals.
 </p>

 <p>
-For our purposes, we propose the <em>α</em>-Filtering method as a natural generalization of frequency domain filtering.
-Specifically, a signal is first transformed into the <em>α</em>-domain using the FrFT, then multiplied with a kernel, and finally transformed back to the time domain using the corresponding inverse FrFT.
-Similar to the frequency domain, one can define <em>α</em>-low pass, <em>α</em>-band pass, and <em>α</em>-high pass filters using appropriate kernels.
+For our purposes, we propose the \(\alpha\)-Filtering method as a natural generalization of frequency domain filtering.
+Specifically, a signal is first transformed into the \(\alpha\)-domain using the FrFT, then multiplied with a kernel, and finally transformed back to the time domain using the corresponding inverse FrFT.
+Similar to the frequency domain, one can define \(\alpha\)-low pass, \(\alpha\)-band pass, and \(\alpha\)-high pass filters using appropriate kernels.
 However, it must be understood that "low," "band," and "high" in this context will generally not correspond to frequency.
-For example, an <em>α</em>-low pass filtered signal might have richer high-frequency content than its <em>α</em>-high pass counterpart.
+For example, an \(\alpha\)-low pass filtered signal might have richer high-frequency content than its \(\alpha\)-high pass counterpart.
 </p>
 </details>